Varun Chakravarthy: Domestic career

-Chakravarthy came into the limelight during the 2018 Tamil Nadu Premier League where his 9 wickets at an economy rate of 4.70 helped Madurai Panthers win their maiden title.
-He made his List A debut for Tamil Nadu in the 2018–19 Vijay Hazare Trophy on 20 September 2018.
-He was the leading wicket-taker for Tamil Nadu in the tournament, with 22 dismissals in 9 matches.
-He made his first-class debut for Tamil Nadu in the 2018–19 Ranji Trophy on 12 November 2018.
+Varun came into the limelight during the 2018 season of the Tamil Nadu Premier League (TNPL), where his nine wickets at an economy rate of 4.70 helped Madurai Panthers win their maiden TNPL title.
+He made his List A debut for Tamil Nadu in the 2018-19 season of the Vijay Hazare Trophy on 20 September 2018.
+He was the leading wicket-taker for Tamil Nadu in the tournament, with 22 dismissals in nine matches.
+He made his first-class debut for Tamil Nadu in the 2018-19 edition of the Ranji Trophy on 12 November 2018.

-In December 2018, he was bought by the Kings XI Punjab in the player auction for the 2019 Indian Premier League (IPL) at the price of 8.4 crores.
-He made his Twenty20 debut for the team on 27 March 2019.
+In December 2018, Varun was bought by the Kings XI Punjab in the player auction for the 2019 season of the Indian Premier League (IPL) at the price of ₹84 million.
+He made his Twenty20 debut for the team on 27 March 2019 in a match against Kolkata Knight Riders.
 His first over went for 25 runs, the highest number of runs conceded by a bowler on debut in the IPL.
-He was released by the Kings XI Punjab ahead of the 2020 IPL auction.
-In the 2020 IPL auction, he was bought by the Kolkata Knight Riders ahead of the 2020 Indian Premier League.
-On 24 October 2020, he took his first five-wicket haul in the IPL, with figures of 5 wickets for 20 runs, against the Delhi Capitals in Abu Dhabi.
-He was Kolkata Knight Riders' highest wicket-taker in the 2021 IPL.
+He played just the one match in the season, and was released by the Kings XI Punjab ahead of the 2020 IPL auction.
+In the auction ahead of the 2020 IPL season, he was bought by the Kolkata Knight Riders for ₹40 million.
+On 24 October 2020, he took his first five-wicket haul in the IPL, with figures of 5 wickets for 20 runs, against the Delhi Capitals.
+He finished as the team's highest wicket-taker in the season with 17 wickets.

-Chakravarthy was the second-highest wicket-taker in the 2024 Indian Premier League with 21 dismissals at an average of 19.14 and economy rate of 8.04.
-He took 18 wickets in 6 matches for Tamil Nadu at the 2024–25 Vijay Hazare Trophy and finished second on the wicket-takers' list behind Arshdeep Singh.
+On 3 May 2021, Varun, and his teammate Sandeep Warrier, tested positive for COVID-19.
+As a result, the match between the Knight Riders and Royal Challengers Bangalore was called off, and the tournament was later suspended.
+Varun topped the wicket charts for the Knight Riders in the 2021, and In the 2023 IPL seasons.
+He was the second-highest wicket-taker in the 2024 IPL season with 21 dismissals at an average of 19.14 and economy rate of 8.04.
+He took 18 wickets in six matches for Tamil Nadu at the 2024–25 Vijay Hazare Trophy and finished second on the wicket-takers' list behind Arshdeep Singh.